DoTheEvo/XCPng-basics/README.md

 [Xen](https://en.wikipedia.org/wiki/Xen)
-is an open source project, developed under **the Linux Foundation** with support from major industry players - aws, intel, amd, arm, google, alibaba cloud, ...
+is an open source project, developed under **the Linux Foundation** with support from major industry players - aws, intel, amd, arm, google, alibaba cloud,...<br>
-2007-2013 Citrix stood behind Xen development, but transfered the project to attrack more collaboration from the industry giants, of which aws(amazon) is the biggest xen user.
+2007-2013 Citrix directed Xen development, but gave up the control to attrack more collaboration from the industry giants, of which aws(amazon) is the biggest xen user.